 ~John Dryden (1631-1700), Palamon and Arcite

 The Aurora's glow comes from collisions between fast moving electrons from the magnetosphere (the region of space controlled by Earth’s magnetic field) and oxygen and nitrogen molecules in our upper atmosphere.
 Large number of collisions result in light of many colors: Oxygen emits greenish-yellow or red light, while nitrogen generally gives off blue light; and the blending of these produces purple, pink, and white.
 Many cultures have their own mythology to explain the aurora.
 The Greeks held that Aurora was the sister of Helios and Seline, the sun and moon respectively, and that she raced across the early morning sky in her multi-coloured chariot to alert her siblings to the dawning of a new day.
 Norse mythology held that the lights were the reflections from the shields of the Valkyries creating a "Bifrost Bridge" a glowing and pulsating arch which led those fallen in battle to the warriors' final resting place in Valhalla.
-Some North American Inuit call the auroras aqsarniit, or football players, believing they result from spirits of the dead playing football with the head of a walrus!
+Some North American Inuit call the auroras "aqsarniit" or football players, believing that the colours result from spirits of the dead playing football with the head of a walrus! 🇳🇴

 This month marks the beginning of the many festivals in Scandinavia to celebrate the Northern Lights.

 Auroras are produced when the magnetosphere is sufficiently disturbed by the solar wind, which carries charged particles mainly in the form of electrons and protons, and precipitates them into the upper atmosphere (thermosphere/exosphere), where their energy is lost.